kubeslice-ent/egs-installation/README.md

 ## 📄 EGS Documents

-- 📖 For EGS platform overview, please see the [documentation on the website](https://docs.avesha.io/)
+- 📖 For EGS platform overview, please see the [Platform Overview Documentation](https://docs.avesha.io/) 🌐
-- 🔧 For the Admin guide, please see the [documentation on the website](https://docs.avesha.io/)
+- 🔧 For the Admin guide, please see the [Admin Guide Documentation](https://docs.avesha.io/) 🛠️
-- 👤 For the User guide, please see the [documentation on the website](https://docs.avesha.io/)
+- 👤 For the User guide, please see the [User Guide Documentation](https://docs.avesha.io/) 📚